DataDog/documentation/content/en/tracing/trace_collection/single-step-apm.md

 The Datadog Operator is a way to deploy the Datadog Agent on Kubernetes and OpenShift.
 It reports deployment status, health, and errors in its Custom Resource status, and it limits the risk of misconfiguration thanks to higher-level configuration options.

-To enable APM instrumentation:
+For the Datadog Operator:

-1. Make sure you've [installed the Datadog Agent on Kubernetes][3].
+1. Make sure you've [installed the Datadog Operator on Kubernetes][3].
 2. Configure `datadog-agent.yaml` as shown in the following example:

 **TODO: UPDATE EXAMPLE**